HackBugs/DevOps-machine-create/Password-less-machine-for-ssh.md

-> # steps for setting up a password-less SSH connection and transferring files using `scp`:
+> # Steps for setting up a password-less SSH connection and transferring files using `scp`:

 ---